bryango/darwin-apps/README.md

 ## build.sh

 The entire build (and packaging) process is handled by the monolithic [`build.sh`](./build.sh) script.
-One should be able to execute the script locally, provided a properly initialized xcode with an apple account logged in.
+One should be able to execute the script locally, provided a properly initialized xcode with an apple account logged in;
+please refer to the sections below for more instructions.
 However, this may not be what you want as it would build the whole set of packages _for me_.
 You should just take whatever apps you need from the repo, and drop the useless ones.